Visit Banff for Easter Weekend

 Easter Sunday Brunch at the Banff Park Lodge

-The Banff Park Lodge will be serving Easter Sunday Brunch in the Chinook Restaurant from 10am to 2pm.
-The buffet includes a wide selection of breakfast and hot & cold lunch items, and make sure you leave plenty of room for the excellent dessert station!
+The Banff Park Lodge will be serving Easter Sunday Brunch in the Crave Mountain Grill from 10am to 2.30pm.
+The buffet includes a wide selection of breakfast and hot & cold lunch items, including omelet station, waffles, carving station & salads.
+Make sure you leave plenty of room for the excellent desserts and chocolate fountain!

 *The above rates for Easter Sunday Brunch do not include tax and service charge.

-Against the spectacular back drop of the Canadian Rockies, athletes from across North America will be competing in the third annual Subaru Banff International Triathlon on Saturday September 8 2012.
+Against the spectacular back drop of the Canadian Rockies, athletes from across North America will be competing in the sixth annual Subaru Banff Triathlon on Saturday September 12 2015.
 The setting for the race could not be more scenic, with the swim taking place in Two Jack Lake, the bike race around the stunning Minnewanka Loop and then into the town of Banff, followed by the run along the banks of the Bow River, with the finish on Banff Avenue in the heart of downtown Banff.

 Our interactive Banff Triathlon Map shows an overview of the full course, as well as all start and transition zones and allows you to zoom in to view detailed close ups of any section of the course.
 To view the Banff triathlon course map, click here.